 You can add photos and videos to your restaurant website or blog, even if you're not an HTML code wizard.
 This user-friendly web embed feature lets you simply copy and paste an Instagram photo's code to easily place the image on your website or blog.

 Keep your Instagram caption word count under 280 characters.
 Any caption longer than that will be cut off if someone shares one of your images on Twitter.

 Post your Instagram handle in and around your space.

 Consider printing your Instagram account name and Twitter handle directly onto your in-restaurant menu.
 That way, patrons need only to look at the menu to tag you in their latest foodie post.
 Consider displaying your accounts on your sidewalk sign as well, for those who walk or drive by your establishment.

 Of course, keep your clientele in mind when integrating social media into your restaurant's marketing plan.
 While fast-casual restaurants tend to attract more hashtag-happy crowds, an upscale dining establishment with an older client base might not be the best venue to print social media handles directly onto the menu.

-3. Interact with Patrons and Reward Them
+4. Interact with Followers and Reward Them

 Create fill-in-the-blank posts.

 Follow the lead of Pinkberry (they have over 60K followers) by posting interactive fill-in-the-blank posts.
 For example, "The best #pinkberry frozen yogurt flavor is ____"

 Offering a new ice cream flavor, beverage, or dish?
 Ask your customers to help you name it!
 By enrolling customers in the process, they'll feel compelled to continue following you to learn the end result of the contest.